 o Difficulty concentrating

 o Sensitivity to noise or light

 o Sleeping more than usual

 o Sleeping less than usual

 When a victim presents with the above symptoms, it is crucial for them to seek medical attention immediately.

 Traumatic brain injury lawsuits are complex and should only be handled by experienced attorneys who devote their practice to these claims.
 In addition, you need an attorney who can properly set up a structure to protect and administer the money recovered.
-In many of our cases we bring in a guardianship and special needs trust specialist, at no cost to the client, to make sure everything is properly set up from the outset.
+Our firm can get you in contact with a trusted attorney who will put your best interests first.
 This allows the victim and their representative to feel comfortable that the money recovered will be used for their benefit and will assist them in the best way possible as they move forward in their life.